lwilletts/fyre/README.md

 Some optional dependancies that you might find interesting:

-- dash - The fastest shell posix compliant shell ever.
+- dash - The fastest shell posix compliant shell ever, syslink it to /bin/sh instead of bash and watch everything work better.
 - xorg-xprop
 - xorg-xinput
 - transset-df